 Can anyone just call themselves a “pastor” legally?

 Yes, anyone can call themselves a “pastor”; yet that title alone doesn’t allow a person to do things like perform weddings and claim certain tax advantages.
-Such permissions require license or ordination depending on the church and where it is located.
+Such permissions require a license or ordination depending on the church and where it is located.

 The separation between church and state allows anyone to assume the title of “pastor,” according to federal and state laws.
 Similarly, anyone can call themselves an “evangelist” without any legal ramifications.
 To perform certain functions, however, church or denominational certifications are required in different states.

 States mostly don’t interfere with internal church matters, especially when laws aren’t being broken.
-If a person calls themselves a “pastor” or “reverend” and don’t have any Bible college or seminary training, for example, most states won’t pursue legal action.
+If a person calls themselves a “pastor” or “reverend” and doesn’t have any Bible college or seminary training, for example, most states won’t pursue legal action.
 It’s important that prospective pastors find out what the laws are in their state.

 Similarly, anyone can refer to themselves as a “doctor” in the context of the local church, as in a pastor who goes by “Dr. John Smith.”
 Even doctorates from diploma mills that can be “earned” in less than 10 minutes online can be used in a local church.